liserman/handcodeR/README.md

 R-Package to fascilitate the classification of textdata by hand in R.

-The goal of the handcodeR package is to provide an easy to use app to classify text data by hand.
-Oftentimes when we work with textdata, we rely on handcoded classifications of texts either as unit of analysis in itself, or as training and text samples for supervised machine learning tools to classify text data. handcodeR offers a shiny app that can be run within R to classify individual texts one by one in up to three different variables.
-To do so, the package currently includes the following two functions:
+The goal of the handcodeR package is to provide an easy to use app to annotate text data by hand.
+Oftentimes when we work with textdata, we rely on handcoded annotations of texts either as unit of analysis in itself, or as training and text samples for supervised machine learning tools to classify text data. handcodeR offers a shiny app that can be run within R to annotate individual texts one by one in up to three different variables.
+To do so, the package uses the function:

-- `init_data` initializes a dataframe to be passed to handcode().
-The function takes a vector of texts and between one and three named vectors of categories as input.
-It returns a dataframe that can be used as data input in handcode().
-- `handcode` opens a shiny app which allows for handcoding strings of text into pre-defined categories.
+- `handcode()` opens a shiny app which allows for handcoding strings of text into pre-defined categories.
 You can code between one and three variables at a time.
-It returns an updated dataframe with your handcoded classifications.
+It returns a data.frame with your handcoded annotations.

 I present a short step-by-step guide as well as the functions in more detail below.